Who’s to say that grilling season ends when the cold winter months begin to creep in?

 However, let’s face it.
 It’s hard enough to roll out of bed when it’s freezing and snowing outside.

-Much less get that gas grill or charcoal grill started just to cook a simple steak in the cold weather.
+Much less get that grill started just to cook a simple steak in the cold weather.

 So, what should you do with your grill?

 Just stow it away in a shed for those three or four months?
 Well, yes.

 However, there are some things that you should keep in mind first.

 Keep reading this article to learn how to properly store your precious grill so that it’s all ready for you to use as soon as the weather begins to warm up.